HydrologicEngineeringCenter/Vortex/README.md

 To download the latest release of the software see [releases](https://github.com/HydrologicEngineeringCenter/Vortex/releases).

+For sample data retrieval scripts for QPE, RTMA, and HRRR data see the [data retrieval scripts](https://github.com/HydrologicEngineeringCenter/data-retrieval-scripts) repository.

 ## Building from source

 These instructions demonstrate how to build, test, and run the source code on your local machine.